fpc/FPCBuild/install/doc/readme.txt

 for download in the directory of the respective distributed release.

 NB that there is at present no FPC specific documentation for the platform specific API (like Win32 system functions, etc.).
-There is a note in the ftp /doc explaining where MS help file documenting Win32 API can be obtained, other platforms (especially Unix-based ones) often come with this documentation included in system installation.
+There is a link to documentation of Win32/Win64 API provided by MS on page "More information" available on the FPC web site (see below), other platforms (especially Unix-based ones) often come with this documentation included in system installation.

+The page "More information" contains also references to other 3rd party resources, including general Pascal tutorials, etc.

 ****************************************************************************